syl22-00/pocketsphinx.js/README.md

 * a speech recognizer written in C ([PocketSphinx](http://cmusphinx.sourceforge.net/)) converted into JavaScript using [Emscripten](https://github.com/kripken/emscripten),
 * an audio recorder using the Web Audio API.

-You can try it on the project page: <http://syl22-00.github.io/pocketsphinx.js>.
+You can try it on the project page: <http://syl22-00.github.io/pocketsphinx.js> and have a look at our [FAQ](https://github.com/syl22-00/pocketsphinx.js/wiki/FAQ).

 Table of contents: